 The refreshed Canon G7X II gets an updated exterior design as well as a faster DIGIC 7 picture chip.
 It is a quicker, more capable premium compact camera that still captures excellent images across a wide range of ISO’s.
 The Canon G7X II aimed to address the performance-related shortcomings of the first.

 There are few downsides and disappointments, but overall, it is a fairly pleasing premium compact camera.
 There is now a small front grip on the camera that hurts the ergonomics.
 Absent about the G7X much to some users’ dismay, the Mark II’s new front grip can also be rubberized for additional grip and comfort.
 It won’t be the cheapest camera on this list at $699 at the time of listing.
-For most travelers, the Powershot G7X could be the only travel camera ever needed.
+For most travelers, the Powershot G7X could be the only camera you’ll ever need.

 - Excellent image quality for a 1″ sensor